Proactive secret sharing: Mathematics

 All of the non-updated shares the attacker accumulated become useless.
 An attacker can only recover the secret if he can find enough other non-updated shares to reach the threshold.
 This situation should not happen because the players deleted their old shares.
 Additionally, an attacker cannot recover any information about the original secret from the update process because it only contains random information.

 The dealer can change the threshold number while distributing updates, but must always remain vigilant of players keeping expired shares as in.
-However this is a somewhat limited view since the original methods gives the community of server the ability to be the re-sharing dealer and the regenerator of lost shares.
+However this is a somewhat limited view since the original methods gives the community of servers the ability to be the re-sharing dealer and the regenerator of lost shares.

 Example

 The following example has 2 shares and a threshold of 2 with 2 players and 1 dealer.
 Since shares and polynomials are only valid for a certain time period, the time period they are valid is denoted with a superscript.